Beirut blast: Key officials 'criminally negligent,' HRW says | DW | 03.08.2021

 What about the local investigation?

-A Lebanese probe into the blast has stalled as politicians and senior security officials are yet to be questioned, and requests to lift their immunity have been hindered.
+A Lebanese probe into the blast has stalled, with politicians and senior security officials yet to be questioned.
+Requests to lift their immunity have been hindered.

 Rights group Amnesty International on Monday accused Lebanon's authorities of working against the domestic investigation.